CS

 Buy the BYD Sealion 5 if: You prioritise performance, need more boot space, or prefer BYD's approach to design and ownership experience.

-Buy the GWM ORA 5 if: You value a longer warranty, or prefer GWM's approach to design and ownership experience.
+Buy the GWM ORA 5 if: You want the lower entry price, value a longer warranty, or prefer GWM's approach to design and ownership experience.

 The Verdict

-The GWM ORA 5 takes 5 of 8 key spec categories.
+The GWM ORA 5 takes 6 of 9 key spec categories and comes in at a lower price.
 If boot space matters, the BYD Sealion 5 has a clear edge.
 The GWM ORA 5 adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions